OpShin/opshin-book/src/language_tour/primitive_types.md

 ```

 > Proper Division is not supported because UPLC has not way to represent floating point numbers.
-> If you want to perform operations on the real numbers, use the [`fractions` library](https://opshin.opshin.dev/opshin/std/fractions.html)
+> If you want to perform operations on rational numbers, use the [`fractions` library](https://opshin.opshin.dev/opshin/std/fractions.html)

 ## `bool`